caseyg/awesome/README.md

 *   [observablehq/framework](https://github.com/observablehq/framework) - A static site generator for data apps, dashboards, reports, and more.
 Observable Framework combines JavaScript on the front-end for interactive graphics with any language on the back-end for data analysis.

-*   [activepieces/activepieces](https://github.com/activepieces/activepieces) - Your friendliest open source AI automation tool ✨ Workflow automation tool 200+ integration / Enterprise automation tool / Zapier Alternative
+*   [activepieces/activepieces](https://github.com/activepieces/activepieces) - Open Source AI Automation ✨ All our 280+ pieces are now available as MCP to use with LLMs

 *   [Nutlope/notesGPT](https://github.com/Nutlope/notesGPT) - Record voice notes & transcribe, summarize, and get tasks